Intergroup violence in bursts: Abstract

 \section{Abstract}

-During intergroup confrontations, agitating stimuli such as opponents' provocations can trigger collective violence, even without the usual mechanisms of cooperation such as norms with sanctions.
+During intergroup confrontations, agitating stimuli such as opponents' threats and provocations can trigger collective violence, even without the usual mechanisms of ingroup cooperation, such as norms with sanctions.
 We examine video recordings of street fights between groups of young men.
-Collective violence in these attacks sometimes breaks out in a burst and at other times in a fizzle wherein only few group members participate.
-An adapted Ising spinglass model demonstrates that these two different outcomes can be predicted by a critical level of defectors, which is strongly supported by our data.
+Their violence sometimes breaks out in a burst, wherein a majority of participants starts fighting almost simultaneously.
+At other times, only few group members participate and it takes them more time to do so.
+This difference in commencing collective violence can be understood by perceiving it as a collective action dilemma.
+We adapt an Ising model to show that the proportion of group members who cannot or do not want to contribute to the public good---victory over opponents---predicts whether violence takes the form of a burst or not.